tim-hub/buses-9923/Readme.md

 [![CircleCI](https://circleci.com/gh/tim-hub/buses-9923.svg?style=svg)](https://circleci.com/gh/tim-hub/buses-9923) [![codefactor](https://www.codefactor.io/repository/github/tim-hub/buses-9923/badge?style=flat-square)](https://www.codefactor.io/repository/github/tim-hub/buses-9923)

-This is a small NodeJS CLI application.
+This is a very small NodeJS CLI application.
 The comments are in **JSDoc** style, can be used to generate documentation easily. **CircleCI** is used as a service for continuous integration during development. **esm** here is used for ECMAScript module loading.

 ## How to